Hatsune Miku: Project Diva (video game): Notes

 1.Unlocked by completing the Hatsune Miku version of this song twice on Normal difficulty, with a "Standard" or "Great" rating.

 2.Unlocked by completing the Hatsune Miku version of this song three times on Normal difficulty, with a "Standard" or "Great" rating.

 DLC

-Two sets of DLC were released for Hatsune Miku Project Diva.
-The first set features Hatsune Miku and the second set features Kagamine Len, Kagamine Rin, and Megurine Luka.
+Two sets of downloadable content were released for Hatsune Miku: Project DIVA.
+The first set features Hatsune Miku and the second set features Kagamines Len and Rin, and Megurine Luka.